There are leaflets in the cottage and information is available at Castleton Tourist Information Office.

 Blue John Mine

-World famous and home to 8 of the 14 known varieties of Blue John Stone, the mineral has been mined here for centuries and continues to be done so during the winter.
+World famous and home to 8 of the 14 known varieties of Blue John Stone, the mineral has been mined here for centuries and is still extracted during the winter.
 There are caverns of stalactites and stalagmites.

 Treak Cliff Cavern